 Everyone has a network but many people don’t work at developing them, nurturing them, or making them a resource.
 In today’s economy, understanding networks, informational interviewing, and how to tap into the hidden job market are part of getting in the door.

 Let me know if you have used informational interviewing or if you have questions on how it works.
-Let me know also what else you would like to know about getting in the door to find your next position.
+In my interactive resume writing and job search strategies sessions, my clients learn how to win their next role.
+Learn more.